sausheong/invadersapp/README.md

 # Thank yous

-A shout-out to Ibrahim Wu, who helped me to debug the app on Windows and also discovered the problem with MSHTML caching.
+* A shout-out to Ibrahim Wu, who helped me to debug the app on Windows and also discovered the problem with MSHTML caching.
+* Thanks to Serge Zaitsev for his amazing [webview](https://github.com/zserge/webview) package!